Dear valued guests:

 We are closely monitoring the situation and will provide further details along with any updates to our booked guests ahead of their planned trips if applicable.

-That being said, we are optimistic in saying that although we’ve all been living under the thumb of a pandemic for a year now, there are some positive signs starting to emerge, and we are starting to see the light at the end of the tunnel.
-Will we be able to start off the season on time?
-Will the border delay our US groups in May and June?
-We don’t know those answers yet….but we do know that the fishing and travel itch is setting in big time!
+That being said, we are optimistic in saying that although we’ve all been living under the thumb of a pandemic for well over a year now, there are some positive signs starting to emerge, and we are starting to see the light at the end of the tunnel.
 We have plans in place and are looking forward to having you all wet a line at Aikens soon!

 In an effort to be proactive and keep you up to date with what we are hearing, we have put together a list of FAQ’s that we’ve been receiving in the office recently.
 Hopefully, your question is answered below.
 If not, please do reach out… we welcome all questions and chatter directly as well!